tetratelabs/wazero/site/content/languages/tinygo.md

 ### Binary size

-Those with size constraints can reduce the `%.wasm` binary size by changing `tinygo` flags.
+Those with `%.wasm` binary size constraints can set `tinygo` flags to reduce it.
 For example, a simple `cat` program can reduce from default of 260KB to 60KB using both flags below.

 * `-scheduler=none`: Reduces size, but fails at compile time on goroutines.
 * `--no-debug`: Strips DWARF, but retains the WebAssembly name section.

 ### Performance

+Those with runtime performance constraints can set `tinygo` flags to improve it.

 * `-gc=leaking`: Avoids GC which improves performance for short-lived programs.
-* `-opt=2`: Can also improve performance.
+* `-opt=2`: Enable additional optimizations, frequently at the expense of binary size.

 ## Frequently Asked Questions